-Figures 15a and 15b illustrate the host $\mu$ C routines needed to send a single Frame consisting of Symbol and Frame Sync patterns, a Header block, any number of Intermediate blocks and one Last block.
-It is assumed that the Tx Interrupt Service Routine (Figure 15b) is called whenever the FX919A's IRQN output line goes low.
+Figures 15a and 15b illustrate the host $\mu$ C routines needed to send a single Frame consisting of Symbol and Frame Sync patterns, a Station ID block, a Header block, any number of Intermediate blocks and one Last block.
+It is assumed that the Tx Interrupt Service Routine (Figure 15b) is called whenever the FX929A's IRQN output line goes low.